tensorflow/tfjs-website/docs/guide/layers_for_keras_users.md

-# TensorFlow.js Layers API for Keras Users
+# TensorFlow.js layers API for Keras users

-The Layers API of TensorFlow.js is modeled after Keras.
-As you might have noticed from the
-[tutorials](/js/tutorials/index) and examples, we strive to make the [Layers API](https://js.tensorflow.org/api/latest/) as similar to Keras as reasonable given the differences between JavaScript and Python.
+The Layers API of TensorFlow.js is modeled after Keras and we strive to make the [Layers API](https://js.tensorflow.org/api/latest/) as similar to Keras as reasonable given the differences between JavaScript and Python.
 This makes it easier for users with experience developing Keras models